Art in the Parks

 Description:

-This exhibition is presented by the NYC AIDS Memorial.
+This exhibition is presented by Korea Art Forum.

 Map/Directions (in Google Maps)